mozumder/postoffice/README.md

     $ ./manage.py createdomain --email admin@example.com example.com 123.45.67.89 ns0.mynameservers.com ns1.mynameservers.com

-This creates the Start-of-authority record as well listing the names of two name servers that would
+This creates the Start-of-authority record as well listing the names of two name servers that this are the origin name servers for the domain.

 Then you can add individual hosts to that domain: